klux21/callback_printf/README.txt

 Where else do you find a genereric solution for printing foating points in many different base systems?

+The little benchmark vsprintf_bench.c is an easy way for checking the performance.
+Just execute that file in a shell of a Posix system and have a look on the outpout.

+The callback_printf based wrappers are prefixed with an s for 'speed' and for 'security' because they don't share your string data with compiler libraries which can be a problem in some use cases.

 Why GPLv3?
 Well it took a lot of time to implement that but of course I have to pay my rent as well.
 Feel free to ask for a close source license for your private usage or for your company.
 Be aware that callback_printf is easily to